| 开发者 |

 | 版权网址: | 版权信息 |

 /wp-content/plugins/vigilante/ or install directly from the WordPress plugin repositoryNo.
-Vigilante is optimized for performance.
+Vigilant is optimized for performance.
 The firewall uses efficient pattern matching, database queries are cached with transients, and .htaccess rules execute at server level before PHP even loads.

-Vigilante immediately creates a backup of your existing .htaccess and wp-config.php files, then applies default security settings.
+Vigilant immediately creates a backup of your existing .htaccess and wp-config.php files, then applies default security settings.
 All modules are enabled with balanced defaults suitable for most sites.

 Check your spam folder first.
 You can click "Resend code" on the verification form.
 Codes expire after 10 minutes by default.
 If issues persist, an administrator can temporarily disable 2FA from the plugin settings.